Logiqx/gps-details/docs/devices/garmin/metadata/README.md

 ![gaps-gps-metadata](img/gaps-gps-metadata.png)

-The corresponding FIT records have a fix quality of 3 (QUALITY_USABLE) at those same moments in time.
+The corresponding FIT records have a fix quality of 3 (QUALITY_USABLE) or suggest a loss of lock on those occasions:

 - 13:57:13 to 13:57:15
 - 13:57:22